Maxwe11y/Maxwe11y.github.io/_pages/about.md

 ### what I did in research during PhD study <img align="right" width="360" height="200" src="/assets/img/picture2.pdf"/>
   <ul>
-    <li>I presented a framework for conversational sentiment analysis using generalized neural tensor network as a contextulizer.<li>
+    <li>I presented a framework for conversational sentiment analysis using generalized neural tensor network as a contextulizer.</li>
     <li>I proposed to further improve the performance of conversational sentiment analysis by integrating utterance-level symbolic knowledge and concept-level symbolic knowledge.</li>
     <li>I introduced a new task to extract emotion-cause pairs from conversations and built a new dataset accordingly.</li>
   </ul>